 - A statement certifying that the donor(s) is/are the sole legal owner(s) of the property being donated and that by submitting such ivory to the repository they relinquish all rights to such property, without condition, to the FWS.

-Please note that the Repository may not accept all wildlife items and all items are subject to review first with a Wildlife Repository Specialist.
-You can contact them directly for guidance at email@example.com or (303) 287-2110.
+Please note that the Repository may not accept all wildlife items.
+All items are subject to review first with a Wildlife Repository Specialist.
+You can contact them directly for guidance at firstname.lastname@example.org or (303) 287-2110.

 The cost of shipping items to the Repository, as well as insuring the value of the items during shipping (if any) is the sole responsibility of the donor, and the USFWS will not value any such donated items.
 For more questions, please view the USFWS website here: https://www.fws.gov/program/national-wildlife-property-repository/what-we-do.